Denis-7242/2353.-Design-a-Food-Rating-System/README.md

 # 🍽️ LeetCode 2353: Design a Food Rating System

 ## 📌 Problem Statement
-You are asked to design a food rating system that can:
+You are asked to design a food rating system that can :
 1. **Modify** the rating of a food item listed in the system.
 2. **Return** the highest-rated food item for a type of cuisine.